 Requesting Contraceptive Pills Online

 The link above will connect you to a contraceptive pill annual review questionaire and request form.
 Please complete the online form which will be reviewed by one of the Practice doctors, nurses or pharmacists.
 For the majority of patients a face to face review will not be required and a response will come via e-mail or a telephone call before the end of the next working day.

 Annual Medication Reviews

 As part of our ongoing commitment to your health we undertake an annual medication review on all patients on repeat medication.
 This is done in the month of your birth and you should receive a letter or email to invite you to be part of this process.

-Depending on the types of medication you are currently taking you may be asked to have a blood test and a face to face consultation with the Practice pharmacist, whilst other medication can be renewed without you needing to visit the surgery.
+Depending on the types of medication you are currently taking you may be asked to have a blood test and a face to face consultation with the Practice pharmacist or nurse, whilst other medication can be renewed without you needing to visit the surgery.

 Controlled drugs, Benzodiazepines and Z-drugs